Genivia/snapSJOT/README.md

 console.log(JSON.stringify(schema, null, 2));
 ```

-This creates the following SJOT schema:
+This creates and displays the following SJOT schema:

 ```js
 {